Moderate increase in turnover and record exports of €50 bn

-2018 short-term outlook: In December, the EU industry confidence indicator¹ for the months ahead improved in textile (by +2.1 points), driven by higher confidence of the current level of orders book and production expectations.
-Confidence in stock of finished products worsened slightly.
-The more pessimistic industry confidence in the clothing sector (-0.5 points) resulted from a deterioration of manager’s short-term expectations on their orders book levels, being only partially offset by an improvement of their appraisals of stock of finished products and production expectations.
+2019 short-term outlook: In March 2019, the EU industry confidence indicator for the months ahead improved in textile (by +1.6 points), driven by higher confidence of the current level of orders book and production expectations.
+Confidence in stock of finished products deteriorated slightly.
+By contrast, the EU industry confidence deteriorated in clothing (by -1.6 points), driven by lower confidence in production expectations and in stock of finished products.
+Nevertheless, the assessment of the current level of orders book improved.

 EU-28 Short-term business statistics